CESNET/simplesamlphp-module-authswitcher/README.md

 When the attribute is not empty, multi-factor authentication is always performed.
 Because it is assumed that the first factor is always password based, when a SP requests `https://refeds.org/profile/sfa` or `PasswordProtectedTransport` specifically, MFA is performed but one of the requested authentication contexts is returned.

+When used with proxy mode, MFA is not forced if it was already done at upstream IdP.

 ## Add additional attributes when MFA is performed

 To add attributes only if MFA was performed, you can use a filter called `AddAdditionalAttributesAfterMfa`.